dleporis/UR5-laser-welding/README.txt

 Then I 3D-printed fixtures to hold the impeller on the table and a to attach the laser pointer to the end-effector.
 I uploaded the URscript files to a UR5 teach pendant, and executed them on UR5 robot with the laser pointer "welding" the part with the given trajectories

+The impeller CAD files, laser pointer tool fixture, and impeller tavle fixtures are in /CAD folder

 Video of RoboDK simulation and UR5 robot opperation: https://www.youtube.com/watch?v=qOLCMDUz51g